open-innovations/bradford-2025/src/glossary/term/engagement-event-or-activity.md

 ---
 title: Engagement events/activities
-description: Engagement activities which are in the strands of Bradford Made, Community Participation Projects and Cultural Learning Projects
+description: Engagement activities which are in the strands of Bradford Made, Community Participation Projects and Cultural Learning Projects.
 ---

 The Engagement Team have an agreed typology for engagement activities which are summarised as the following engagement ‘strands’: